Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

 We remark that if $T$ anticommutes with $J$ then stringy harmoniciy coincides with holomorphic harmonicity (since in this case $J\cdot T= JT$).
-Furtermore, we looks for a general geometric setting in which the stringy harmonicity has a interesting interpretation.
-First of all, let us remark that in the context of homogeneous reductive space, in which our system takes places, we have a canonical connection, with respect to which the stringy harmonicity can be written "canonically".
+More particulary, if $T=0$, then the stringy harmonicity coincides with the harmonicity.\\ Furthermore, we look for a general geometric setting in which the stringy harmonicity has an interesting interpretation.
+First of all, let us remark that in the context of homogeneous reductive space, in which our system takes place, we have a canonical connection, with respect to which the stringy harmonicity can be written "canonically".
 But in general we do not have a "special" connection with respect to which one can consider the stringy harmonicity.
-Therefore, if one wants to place stringy harmonicity in a more meaningfull, interesting and fruitful context (than the general context of almost complex manifolds endowed with some affine manifold) and, in so doing, obtain a better understanding of our elliptic integrable system by writting its geometric interpretation in the best geometric context, a first problem - that we solved - is to find a general class of (almost complex) manifold in which there exists some unique "canonical" connection, with respect to which we then could consider the stringy harmonicity.
+Therefore, if one wants to place stringy harmonicity in a more meaningfull, interesting and fruitful context (than the general context of almost complex manifolds endowed with some linear connection) and, in so doing, obtain a better understanding of our elliptic integrable system by writting its geometric interpretation in the best geometric context, a first problem - that we solved - is to find a general class of (almost complex) manifold in which there exists some unique "canonical" connection, with respect to which we then could consider the stringy harmonicity.
 This provides us, firstly, some special connection (in the same sense that the Levi-Civita connection is special in Riemannian geometry), which solves the problem of the choice of the connection, but secondly it turns out that it provides also a variationnal interpretation of the stringy harmonicity. \paragraph{Best geometric setting} It turns out that the more rich geometric context in which stringy harmonicity admits interesting properties is the one of $\mal G_1$-manifolds, more precisely $\mal G_1$-manifolds whose the characteristic connection has a parallel torsion.
-Making systematic use of the covariant derivative of the K\"{a}hler form, A. Gray and L. M. Hervella, in the late seventies, classified almost Hermitian structures into sixteen classes.
-Denoting by $\mal W$ the space of all trilinear forms (on some Hermitian vector spaces, say $T_{y_0}N$ for some reference point $y_0\in N$) having the same algebraic properties as $\nabla^h\Omega_J$.
+Making systematic use of the covariant derivative of the K\"{a}hler form, A. Gray and L. M. Hervella, in the late seventies, classified almost Hermitian structures into sixteen classes \cite{Gray-Hervella}.
+Denote by $\mal W$ the space of all trilinear forms (on some Hermitian vector space, say $T_{y_0}N$ for some reference point $y_0\in N$) having the same algebraic properties as $\nabla^h\Omega_J$.
 Then they proved that we have a $U(n)$-irreducible decomposition $\mal W=\mal W_1\oplus \mal W_2\oplus\mal W_3\oplus\mal W_4$.
-The sixteen classes are then respectively the classes of almost Hermitian manifold for which $\nabla^h\Omega_J$ `lies in' the $U(n)$-invariant subspaces $\mal W_I=\oplus_{i\in I}\mal W_i$, $I\subset \{1,\ldots,4\}$, respectively.
+The sixteen classes are then respectively the classes of almost Hermitian manifolds for which $\nabla^h\Omega_J$ `lies in' the $U(n)$-invariant subspaces $\mal W_I=\oplus_{i\in I}\mal W_i$, $I\subset \{1,\ldots,4\}$, respectively.
 In particular, if we take as invariant subspace $\{0\}$, we obtain the K\"{a}hler manifolds, if we take $\mal W_1$, we obtain the class of nearly K\"ahler manifolds.
 Moreover the class of $\mal G_1$-manifolds is the one defined by $\mal G_1= \mal W_1\oplus\mal W_3\oplus\mal W_4$.
-It is characterised by : $(N,J,h)$ is of type $\mal G_1$ \iif the Nijenhuis tensor $N_J$ is totally skew-symmetric (i.e. a 3-form). \\ In this paper, we prove the following theorem: \begin{thm} An almost complex Hermitian manifold $(N,J,h)$ admits a Hermitian connection with totally skew-symmetric torsion \iif the Nijenhuis tensor $N_J$ is itself totally skew-symmetric.
+It is characterised by : $(N,J,h)$ is of type $\mal G_1$ \iif the Nijenhuis tensor $N_J$ is totally skew-symmetric (i.e. a 3-form). \\ In this paper, we prove the following theorem\footnote{After the fact, we realized that it has already been proved by Friedrich-Ivanov\cite{Friedrich-ivanov}.
+However we give a different and completely written proof.
+See remark~\ref{rmk-frie-ivan}}: \begin{thm} An almost Hermitian manifold $(N,J,h)$ admits a Hermitian connection with totally skew-symmetric torsion \iif the Nijenhuis tensor $N_J$ is itself totally skew-symmetric.
 In this case, the connection is unique and determined by its torsion which is given by